LugoBlogger/SI-251-4009-discrete-mathematics-2/week-05-relations-1.md

 ### Databases and relations

+Application of relation to be used in relational data model.

 Relational data model is a data model based on the concept of a relation.

+(Silberschatz et al., 2020) - Database System Concepts, 7th Ed.
+A **database-management system (DBMS)** is a collection of interrelated data and a set of programs to access those data.
+The collection of data, usually referred to as the **database**, contains information relevant to an enterprise.
+The primary goal of a DBMS is to provide a way to store and retrieve database information that is both _convenient_ and _efficient_.

 **Table 1**: `students`
 | `student_name` | `id_number` | `major`              | `gpa` |